 SEC Scramble

-It’s worth noting that no team officially earns a bye until it wins its conference championship, and these predictions are solely based off the committee’s rankings.
-The selection committee is comprised of 13 individual members tasked with creating a weekly Top 25 CFB playoff rankings.
+It’s worth noting that no team officially earns a bye until it wins its conference championship, and these predictions are solely based on the committee’s rankings.
+The selection committee is comprised of 13 individual members tasked with creating weekly Top 25 CFB playoff rankings.
 On Tuesday, the committee released its third official rankings and ESPN’s Rece Davis spoke with the chair of the CFB selection committee, Warde Manuel, on what they take most into consideration.
 Here is what Manuel had to say:

 As it sits for the SEC, the 9-1 Texas Longhorns sit alone at the top.
 With Texas A&M, Georgia, Tennessee, Alabama and Ole Miss all tied for second at 8-2, each of those six teams are also firmly in the CFP race.
 But a bad loss in the SEC championship game could potentially leave a team out of the bracket.